hanscappelle/video-license-plate-recognition/README.md

 ## Improvements

 * don't wait till the end to export csv text based results
-* create a better model?
-That seems OK with the plates being recognized
-* or test for better OCR options, limited done but better trained model maybe?
+* improve models?
+For license plate and for OCR (seem to perform OK)
 * it probably doesn't help that my source video was anamorphic and desqueezed

 ### Done